dexterlabora/meraki_webhook_lab/README.md

 4. **Send a Webhook Callback to Google Sheets**
    - Send a webhook callback for a ping or action batch to your Google Sheets receiver.
-   - Adjust your template as needed for callback data (note: there is no `alertData` for a callback).

 5. **Verify the Results**
    - Check your Google Sheet to ensure all relevant data, including the custom image URL, is logged.